 Sleep Number’s popular p-5 model (for a full review of this specific mattress, click here.)

 The Helix mattress is all about personalization.
-To order a mattress, you have to take a quiz that asks you a range of questions, including ones about your body type and sleeping preferences before getting to the checkout.
-They will take your answers and use their research to show you a final mattress that they think meets your sleep needs.
+To order a mattress, people have to take a quiz that asks them a range of questions, including ones about their body type and sleeping preferences before getting to the checkout.
+They will take their answers and use their research to show them a final mattress that they think meets their sleep needs.

 While personalized, each mattress is made up of the same general layers:

 - Helix Dynamic foam

 The ranges and construction will be tweaked to meet someone’s personal needs.